-SEER means Seasonal Energy Efficiency Rating.
-In summary, it examines how capable your air conditioner is at transforming electricity into cold air.
-A greater number signifies your air conditioner is more efficient, which is excellent for your energy bills.
+SEER is short for Seasonal Energy Efficiency Rating.
+Basically, it measures how efficient your air conditioner is at converting electricity into cold air.
+A greater number indicates your air conditioner is more efficient, which is excellent for your energy costs.

 Does SEER Rating Really Matter?

 In 2016, the federal government made new SEER criteria.
 New air conditioners are mandated at least 13 SEER in the northernmost United States and 14 SEER in the southeast and southwest.
 If you’re not sure when you had your air conditioner replaced or what its SEER number is, you can find the sticker on the condenser outside your house.
 If you can’t locate the sticker, you can reach us at (337) 234-2345 for assistance.

 If your air conditioner was installed prior to that time, it’s likely much less efficient.
 Cooling technology has quickly evolved in the past couple of years, with major advancements in energy efficiency and smart home capacity.
 Connecting your new air conditioner with a smart thermostat could help you spend less on utility expenses, as the thermostat can intuitively change your temperature settings when you’re gone.

 If your current air conditioner has a SEER rating between 8 and 10, adding a 14-SEER system could save you close to 30–50% on annual air conditioning expenses.
 Your savings relate to your air conditioner size and your temp settings.

 An air conditioner with a higher SEER rating will be more efficient at converting electricity for cooling.
 The highest efficiency ones, which can go as great as 26 SEER, have ENERGY STAR® designation.
 This certification means the air conditioner matches EPA rules for energy savings and environmental conservation.